 A century ago, American medical intellectuals and public health pioneers were galvanized by the prospect that newly deciphered laws of heredity would revolutionize their efforts to improve the population's health.
 They called their approach eugenics.
 Fifty years later, eugenics had come to signify scientific racism, coercive reproductive policies, and the politicization of medicine.
-Both its goals of "preserving the germ-plasm" from the degradations of miscegenation, immigration, and feeble-mindedness and its methods for "breeding better humans" were repudiated as bad science and worse medicine.
-Instead, the scientific literature of the 1960s was full of enthusiasm for the new biology inspired by the recently deciphered molecular genetic code, and technophilic physicians looked forward to the dawn of a genetic medicine that could use "genetic engineering" to do for stubborn constitutional conditions what germ theory and antibiotics had done for infectious disease.
-For these physicians and scientists, the hope was that techniques for cutting and splicing DNA molecules would allow genetic diseases like sickle cell anemia to be reinterpreted as "molecular diseases" and that new "gene therapies" could be devised to tackle them at the molecular level.
+Both its goals of "preserving the germ-plasm" from the degradations of miscegenation, immigration, and feeble-mindedness and its methods for "breeding better humans" were repudiated as bad science and worse medicine.1 Instead, the scientific literature of the 1960s was full of enthusiasm for the new biology inspired by the recently deciphered molecular genetic code, and technophilic physicians looked forward to the dawn of a genetic medicine that could use "genetic engineering" to do for stubborn constitutional conditions what germ theory and antibiotics had done for infectious disease.2 For these physicians and scientists, the hope was that techniques for cutting and splicing DNA molecules would allow genetic diseases like sickle cell anemia to be reinterpreted as "molecular level.3